Army Job: 25W Telecommunications Operations Chief

 Similar Civilian Occupations to MOS 25W

-There isn't an exact equivalent in the civilian workforce, but the mechanical skills you'll learn will prepare you for jobs involving installation and repair of communications equipment.
+There isn't an exact equivalent in the civilian workforce, but the mechanical skills you'll learn will prepare you for jobs involving the installation and repair of communications equipment.